America First Political Action Conference: 2021

-The second AFPAC was held on February 25, 2021, in Orlando, Florida.
-While it was open to the public, the organizers were secretive about where the conference would be held; it was later reported that it had been held at the Hilton in Orlando.
+The second AFPAC was held on February 25, 2021, near Orlando, Florida.
+While it was open to the public, the organizers were secretive about where the conference would be held; it was later reported that it had been held at the Hilton Orlando.
 Speakers included Malkin, Vincent James of The Red Elephants radio show, former BlazeTV host and Glenn Beck Program writer Jon Miller, and former Representative Steve King.
 According to the Orlando Sentinel, the event "was more of a dinner than a multi-day conference".
 ABC News reported, "speakers spread white nationalist rhetoric, organizers railed about the U.S. losing its 'white demographic core,' and some called for further engagement like the ire that drove the Capitol attack on Jan.
 6".

 Arizona Representative Paul Gosar appeared as a surprise keynote speaker at the conference; his attendance was the subject of controversy.
 In his speech, he discussed immigration and what he described as censorship by social media platforms.
 Gosar skipped voting on a COVID-19 relief bill in order to attend AFPAC.
-Rolling Stone criticized Gosar for this decision, as well as other Republicans who, in order to attend CPAC, "play[ed] fast and loose with the rules" of a new provision allowing them to vote by proxy.
-Rolling Stone wrote, "In order to vote by proxy, members are required to sign a letter saying they can't attend 'due to the ongoing public health emergency,' and traveling to another state to appear maskless at an event with thousands of people doesn't seem to fit that situation."
 Gosar, appearing on a panel at CPAC several hours after his appearance at AFPAC, stated, "I denounce when we talk about white racism.
 That's not appropriate."